mzivic7/endcord/README.md

 ### Config options
 Go to [configuration](configuration.md).

+### Profile manager
+Profile manager is used for easier switching between multiple accounts.
+It allows creating, editing, deleting and loading token for different accounts.
+Each token is saved as "profile", it has custom "name" as identifier, and last date of usage is also stored.
+Profiles can be saved either in keyring or as plaintext json.
+Keyring is OS managed secure storage for secrets (like passwords and tokens) - recommended.
+Plaintext means that tokens will be saved non-encrypted in `profiles.json` file in endcord settings directory.
+Use plaintext mode only if keyring is not working.
+If keyring is not available or not working, plaintext mode is used by default.
+Profile manager will always automatically load last used profile.
+Unless other profile is selected in manager TUI, or profile name is provided with `--profile` flag.
+Manager can be re-opened using `--manager` flag.

 ### Token
 Token is used to access Discord through your account without logging-in.
 It is required to to use endcord.
 See [FAQ](#FAQ) for more info on obtaining your Discord token.
 After obtaining token, you can either:
-- Provide token in token manager (recommended) - token will be stored in secure system keyring
+- Provide token in profile manager - recommended,
-  Token manager will be shown only if token is not provided in config nor as command argument
-  To remove token from keyring: `endcord --remove-token`; to update it: `endcord --update-token`
-- Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`
+- Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`.
-- Save token in config
-Note that if you save it as argument, it might get saved in your terminal history file.
+Note that if you use it as argument, it might get saved in your terminal history file.
 **Do not share your token!** Remove it form config before sharing it.

 ### Keybinding